ThemeBoy/SportsPress/readme.txt

 == Description ==

 = Create a Professional Sports Website =
-SportsPress is the ultimate all-in-one plugin for transforming your WordPress blog into a fully automated, configurable team or club website.
+Transform your WordPress blog into a fully configurable team, club, or league website.
+Features a suite of sports tools including fixtures, results, automated standings, players rankings, and individual profiles for teams, players, and staff.

 [youtube http://www.youtube.com/watch?v=KQyga_C5a6M]